Key takeaways:

 Colorectal cancer often doesn’t lead to any symptoms, particularly in early stages.
 This is why screening is important.
 The U.S. Preventive Services Task Force (USPSTF) and the American Cancer Society recommend that adults start screening for colorectal cancer at age 45.

-Colorectal cancer is very treatable when it’s caught early and hasn’t spread beyond the intestine.
+How you treat colorectal cancer depends on the stage.
+Colorectal cancer is very treatable with surgery when it’s caught early and hasn’t spread beyond the intestine.
 This is why it’s so important to catch it early — before the cancer spreads through the intestinal wall and to lymph nodes or other organs.

 The bottom line

 Rates of colorectal cancer are increasing in young adults under the age of 50.
-This is possibly due to changes in our environment and lifestyle, including high rates of obesity and dietary factors.
-Genetic factors play a role in many of the cases in young adults, despite no known family history or risk.
-Screening is very important because this can help identify early cancers with a good chance of successful treatment.
-Be sure to discuss your options for screening with your healthcare provider.
+This is possibly due to environmental and lifestyle changes, including rising rates of excess weight and diet.
+Genetics play a role in many of the cases in young adults, despite no known family history or risk.
+Screening is very important to help identify early cancers, which have a better chance of successful treatment.
+Be sure to discuss your options for screening with your primary care provider.

 Why trust our experts?